yonnn/yiimp-4/README.md

-### Welcome to the cryptopool.builders github!
+### Welcome to the OLD-cryptopool.builders github!
 ### This fork of YiiMP is designed to work with our Ultimate Crypto-Server Installer program.
 Trying to install this on a server not built by our installer will cause headaches, frustrations, and screaming loudly at your monitor.

-#### Please go to https://github.com/cryptopool-builders/Multi-Pool-Installer for our installer.
+#### Please go to https://github.com/Original-Tasty/Multi-Pool-Installer for our installer.

 ## Changes to this fork include but not limited to: